K&L.p12.#4.1&2 = MC.p131.#2.2&1 = 25EMC.pdfp32.#2.1&2 [JM.p61.#2 = K&L.p12.#4.1]

 § K&L.p12.#4.3 appears to be the legs of a deer which has been caught and bound to prevent it escaping – the “MAY” hooves appear to be sticking out at the end of the bound legs.
 Note that it’s distinctly an upper and lower leg which are being bound together, in the MAY there is no binding on the hoof itself .

-§ Only the body and a pair of legs is represented – not the head nor the tail.
+§ Only the rump and a pair of legs is represented – not the full body, head nor tail.

 This appears to be quite an unusual variant.
 I have no reference to where it might occur.
-Do not confuse this with the visually similar and semantically related may = “deer hoof” (used as a rebus for “gift”):
+Do not confuse this with the visually similar and semantically related may = “deer”, “deer hoof” (used as a rebus for “gift” and “tobacco”):

-§ CHIJ has more than just the hoof (it includes the haunch) whereas MAY shows the hoof only.
+§ CHIJ has more than just the hoof (it includes the haunch) whereas MAY shows only the hoof.

 § CHIJ shows the leg bound (presumably to stop the deer from escaping), whereas MAY has no binding at all.